A large majority of people have indicated they do not want to burden family members if on going help is needed.

 Isn't Long Term Care insurance expensive?

 Not in comparison to paying for professional help yourself!
-A couple points on how the premium for a plan, what ever it might be, is the most economical approach:
+A couple points on how the premium for Long Term Care insurance, what ever it might be, is the most economical approach:

-- It's just pennies on the dollar in compared to all the funds needed to pay for help yourself.
+- No matter what your premium is it's just pennies on the dollar in compared to all the funds you would need to pay for help yourself.

-- The cost of the premium vs the big risk of needing help is much lower than the cost vs risk for insurance such as on a home or a car!
+- In looking at the premium cost vs the big risk of needing help it's much lower than the cost vs risk for insurance such as on a home or a car!

 Then too, plan premiums qualify for a special age based tax deduction which results in an overall lower cost!

-Bottom line — Buying "long term health insurance" creates a pool of funds to hire help, which means you — will Not Burden Family — can Protect Savings — will Be in Control of the living situation you want.
+Bottom line — Buying creates a pool of funds to hire help, which means you — will Not Burden Family — can Protect Savings — will Be in Control of the living situation you want.

 Helping Connecticut residents.

-John C Parker's focus is to help individuals better understand the certainty received when action is taken to protect some of their nest egg "for the future".
+John C Parker works to help individuals sort through all the information and educate them about the certainty received when action is taken to buy Long Term Care insurance (LTCi) and protect some of their nest egg "for the future".

-- What's LTCi - summarizes what long term care is, how it works, and what these services cost.
+- What's LTCi - summarizes what long term care is, how it works, and the cost of these services.

-- Value of LTCi - some points on what you and your family gain by owning this special kind of family and financial protection insurance.
+- Value of LTCi - some points on what you and your family gain by owning this special kind of "family protection insurance".

 - Value of Early Planning - why taking action early to protect your family is important.